 - Hosting hygiene and health sessions

-- Working with the children in their vegetable garden (the food is then used in their meals)
+- Working with the children in their vegetable garden

 - Building tables and chairs